Vanshika-mahajan/Tata-Hackathon-2025/README.md

 ## 🚀 Setup & Run Instructions

-Follow these steps to get Agnipath EV Nav up and running on your local machine.
+Follow these steps to get Voltrek AI up and running on your local machine.

 ### **Prerequisites:**